 It has a Relaxed Fit.

 The other great thing about this elegant dress is the silhouette.
-Your typical slip dress is cut to closely follow your curves, both the ones you love and those you aren’t so crazy about!
-This silky shirt dress has a beautiful A-line fit, and no waist, so it’s much more forgiving if you struggle with a midlife middle.
+Your typical slip dress is cut to closely follow your curves, those you love, and those you aren’t so crazy about!
+This silky shirt dress has a beautiful A-line fi, and no waist, so it’s much more forgiving if you struggle with a midlife middle.
 The row of buttons from top to bottom also makes it very slimming since it draws the eye up and down, creating a long, lean line.

 The Print Hides Trouble Spots